Eric Shaw (American football): College career

-Shaw committed to play college football for the Florida State Seminoles but was ineligible to play during his freshman year in 1989 due to low SAT scores.
-He transferred to play for the Louisiana Tech Bulldogs from 1990 to 1991.
+Shaw committed to play college football at Florida State University for the Seminoles but was ineligible to play during his freshman year in 1989 due to low SAT scores.
+He transferred to Louisiana Tech University to play for the Bulldogs from 1990 to 1991.

 Professional career

 Shaw was selected by the Cincinnati Bengals in the 12th round, with the 310th overall pick, of the 1992 NFL draft.
 He officially signed with the team on July 20.
 He was waived on August 31 and signed to the Bengals' practice squad the next day.
 He was promoted to the active roster on October 13 and played in 11 games, starting one, for the Bengals during the 1992 season.
 Shaw appeared in 14 games, starting nine, the next season in 1993, recording 49 tackles and one fumble recovery.
 He played in the first three games of the 1994 season, totaling one solo tackle and one assisted tackle.
 On September 18, 1994, Shaw was stopped by police for drunk driving and speeding.
 He was then suspended and fined over $10,000 by the Bengals, who then released him on September 22, 1994.

 Shaw signed with the Kansas City Chiefs on February 28, 1995, and was released on July 19, 1995.

 A comeback attempt in 1999 with the Shreveport Knights of the short-lived Regional Football League ended after one game due to a neck injury.